ozmone/mirror-public/README.md

 - Memories have **categories**, **importance ratings (1–5)**, **tags**, and statuses (`pending`, `active`, `archived`)
 - Memory **lookup is a tool call** — the model retrieves relevant memories on demand rather than stuffing everything into the context window

+  > Note: It's called "lookup" if you need the tell the AI you want it to *really look*.
+For e.g. "lookup my character Magniss" and it will actually look up that character.
+This is useful for project prompts such as "always use tools to lookup characters when they enter a scene."

 ---

 ### ⦿ Context Window Control